User’s API

 • sink – The sink to output the data to (e.g., a ConsoleSink or a user-defined Sink).

-inline CsvWriter(std::string const &unique_name, std::initializer_list<std::shared_ptr<Sink>> sinks)
+inline CsvWriter(std::string const &unique_name, std::vector<std::shared_ptr<Sink>> sinks, bool should_write_header = true)

 Constructs a CsvWriter object that writes to multiple sinks.